-The FBO includes two office buildings, 5 hangars used for a passenger area, a cafe, storage for small corporate jets and private aircraft, and an area for aircraft maintenance.
-Aircraft lavatories are serviced by Signature and the lavatory waste is disposed of at the triturator.
-New LID BMPs were installed at the FBO as part of the North Side Improvements, including eight sections of permeable pavement with infiltration trenches, five bioswales, and one Contech Stormfilter.
+Drainage Basin 3 includes the FBO.
+The facility includes two office buildings and 5 hangars used for a passenger area, a café, storage for small corporate jets and private aircraft, storage tanks for aircraft fuel and lavatory waste, and aircraft maintenance.
+The storage tanks are pumped out regularly and the fluids recycled.
+New LID BMPs were installed at the FBO as part of the North Side Improvements, including seven sections of permeable pavement with infiltration trenches and seven bioswales.
 It also encompasses parts of the runway, taxiway and least tern nesting areas, and part of the airfield perimeter vehicle service road.
 Small aircraft are sometimes parked alongside the vehicle service road just south of the FBO.
 The area also includes aircraft parking and loading/unloading areas, aircraft refueling truck parking, and a vehicle and equipment maintenance shop with a hazardous waste accumulation area.
+In addition to the FBO, Drainage Basin 3 also includes a portion of the Rental Car Center (RCC) construction site.
+Construction in this area is expected to be complete by summer 2015, after which time Drainage Basin 3 will include rental car parking and storage.